Deaths-Door/reddit-motion/README.md

 Use cookies (you can find an example cookies) for this to take effect you have to first wait for the current ratelimit to expire!
 Wait it out

-cargo isntall -> crate -- --edit ... create config.toml , then run it crate
+reddit.use_dark_mode = has no effect unless logged in cargo isntall -> crate -- --edit ... create config.toml , then run it crate
 Translate assets into more langs
 # assets dirs can follow this pattern